Why plan ahead?

 - refusing specific treatment, if you want to, using a legal document called an advance decision to refuse treatment

-- legally appointing someone, called lasting power of attorney, to make decisions for you in case you are not able to do so yourself in the future
+- legally appointing someone, called lasting power of attorney, to make decisions for you in case you're unable to do so in the future

 Emotional and practical issues

-As well as thinking about your future care, there are emotional and practical issues you might want to consider, such as:
+As well as thinking about your future care, emotional and practical issues you might want to consider include: